Active consultant: Role

 The consultant role in theory serves as an advisor to the head coach, a position which is usually reserved for Filipino citizens, by imparting their coaching experience.
 In practice, they could play a big role in leading the team during actual games.
-They are duties that a consultant could not make such as speaking in behalf of the team during press conferences which is done by the head coach.
+There are duties that a consultant could not make, such as speaking in behalf of the team during press conferences, which is done by the head coach.

 Foreigners working as consultants need to secure a working permit from the Department of Labor and Employment.

 Head coach eligibility for foreigners

 The Basketball Coaches Association of the Philippines (BCAP) has laid out exemptions on the prohibition of PBA teams hiring foreigners as head coaches.
 The coach association has said that they won't oppose the hiring of foreigners as head coaches, who they deem have "enough experience and knowledge", which they could impart to local coaches under a "transfer of technology" set-up.
 Coaches who reportedly satisfy this conditions include: